amonapp/amon/README.rst

 **1. System monitoring**

-Monitor the core metrics of your servers - ram, cpu, disk
+Monitor the core metrics of your servers - RAM, CPU, disk space, etc.

 **2. Process monitoring**

-Monitor your database or server
+Monitor the CPU and RAM usage.
+Add new process with 1 line of code.
+Master/worker aware - perfect for monitoring web servers

-**3. Language agnostic logging**
+**3. Application logging**

+Log events, user and performance data.
+Amon doesn't restrict you to strings, so you can log dictionaries, hashes, arrays, etc.
-Navigate quickly through your logs with a nice and clean web interface
+Navigate quickly through your log data with a nice and clean web interface

-**4. Language agnostic exception logging**
+**4. Exception logging**

 Catch and log Rails, Django, Node.js exceptions out of the box.
 Easy extendable to any language/framework that supports http and json